tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 The task takes an application argument because of the `doctrine:data-load` task.
 See `doctrine:data-load` help page for more information.

+Include the `--migrate` option if you would like to run your project's migrations rather than inserting the Doctrine SQL.

+    ./symfony doctrine:build-all-reload-test-all --migrate

 ### ~`doctrine::build-db`~